quay/enhancements/enhancements/redis-cache.md

 ## Design Details

-Initial work around adding this functionality was done by @alecmerdler in [this PR](https://github.com/quay/quay/pull/444) However, more work is needed to support HA with AWS and Redis Sentinel
+Initial work around adding this functionality was done by @alecmerdler in [this PR](https://github.com/quay/quay/pull/444) However, more work is needed to support HA with AWS and Redis Sentinel.

 ### Redis High Availability (Elasticache)